-I was born on the Isle of Wight.
-My family moved a number of times, travelling north along the East Coast of England, finally settling in Aberdeen for a while.
-That was where I graduated from Gray’s School of Art, in 1994, specializing in sculpture.
-My final Artwork, produced for my Degree show in 1994 was deeply concerned with pattern forming, studies of sacred geometry and symmetry.
-I have kept a key interest into exploring those areas in my artwork throughout my career.
+I was born on the Isle of Wight and after moving to a few locations I finished my schooling in Banchory near Aberdeen, Scotland.
+I graduated from Gray’s School of Art, Aberdeen in 1994 with an honours degree in Fine Art specializing in sculpture.
+My final Artworks, produced for my Degree show in 1994 utilised glass and plastics to create sculpture which had op-art qualities and were deeply concerned with geometry and symmetry.
+I have kept a key interest into exploring those areas in my artworks throughout my career.

-For many years I have had an interest in sacred geometry and in particular the meditation symbols known as mandalas.
-Mandalas contain many of the principles important in the esoteric geometry, utilised by craftsmen for centuries in the design of cathedrals and stained glass windows, to give but one example.
-This interest is realised in my latest range of work, where I bring the essence of mandalas into the patterns present within each individual handmade piece of glassware.
+The inspiration behind my glass work comes from a love of optical art, traditional pattern-forming and an interest in sacred geometry and in particular the meditation symbols known as mandalas.
+Mandalas contain many of the principles important in the esoteric practice of geometry, utilised by craftsmen for centuries in the design of cathedrals and stained glass windows.
+This interest is realised in my most recent range of work.
+In this range I am embodying the essence of mandalas into the patterns present within each individual hand-made piece of glassware.
 The techniques I use are similar to mosaic work, each individual point of colour is an individual piece of glass arranged in a manner which produces a kaleidoscopic, op-art effect.
-The combination of colours that I carefully choose is designed to complement the pattern that is formed within the glass, although sometimes the colours need to contrast to show off the pattern to its best advantage.
+The combination of colours, which I carefully choose, are designed to complement the pattern which is formed within the glass.

-Each piece of work is carefully and laboriously constructed by cold working with the glass, and consequently fired in a kiln.
-Each piece is then formed utilising a variety of cold working glass techniques, and re-fired up to three more times to ensure each piece achieves the best quality finish, and to enhance the quality of the glassware I produce even further.
-This complex way with which each piece is handmade also ensures that each piece of glass that I manufacture is a unique work of glass art.
+Each piece of work is carefully and laboriously constructed by initially forming a sheet of striped, coloured glass which is consequently fired to a solid piece in a kiln.
+This piece of striped glass is then cut down into smaller pieces which are then constructed into the patterns present in my finished works.
+The production of the patterns require a high level of accuracy and patience and once formed are fired in the kiln up to three times in total and go through extensive cold-working using diamond abrasives to ensure each piece achieves the best quality finish.
+This complex way with which each piece is hand-made also ensures that each piece of glass that I manufacture is a unique work of glass art.

-Visit the GALLERY to view a selection of my work, or come and meet me at one of my EVENTS to see the full range of current work available, displayed, ready to find a new home.
+Visit the GALLERY to view a selection of my work, or come and meet me at one of my EVENTS to see my current range of work available.
 If you have any inquiries regarding my work, please do not hesitate to CONTACT ME.